Localization transition, spectrum structure and winding numbers for one-dimensional non-Hermitian quasicrystals: Introduction

-In this work, we shall study the general non-Hermitian AA model with both complex phase factor and non-reciprocal hopping, aiming to give analytical phase boundaries in the whole parameter space and unveil intriguing properties of the spectrum structure.
-Starting from the $\mathcal{PT}$-symmetrical AA model, we rigorously derive the phase boundary of localization-delocalization transition and prove the intrinsic relation between the localization transition and $\mathcal{PT}$-symmetry breaking by applying Avila's global theory \cite{Jitomirskaya1999,Avila2015,Avila2017,Avila2008}, which has been proposed to study the general non-Hermitian quasiperiodic mosaic lattices \cite{Liu2020L}.
-An interesting property is that the real spectrum does not change with complex phase factor.
-Then we study the general case in the presence of nonreciprocal hopping and obtain the complete phase diagram determined by an analytical formula for the localization transition point.
-We also identify that the phase diagram can be characterized by winding numbers.
-The invariance of spectrum structure under the change of $h$ or $g$ in specific regions are also studied and analyzed.
+The paper is organized as follows.
+In section II, we first introduce the general model and present the formalism of our general theory.
+We start from the systems with complex quasiperiodic potential in the subsection II.A, and demonstrate that the localization-delocalization transition point for general non-Hermitian quasicrystals with complex phase factor can be determined by LEs of its dual Hermitian model.
+Under the general framework, both the complex AA model and Soukoulis-Economou model are studied.
+Then we study the general case in the presence of nonreciprocal hopping in the subsection II.B.
+Taking the non-Hermitian AA model as a typical example, we obtain the complete phase diagram which is determined by an analytical formula for the localization transition point.
+In section III, We study the properties of winding numbers and relate them directly to the slope of LEs.
+Then we identify that the phase diagram of non-Hermitian quasiperiodic models can be characterized by winding numbers.
+In section IV, we study the properties of robust spectrum and skin effect.
+The invariance of spectrum structure of non-Hermitian AA model under the change of $h$ or $g$ in specific regions are studied and analyzed.
 Then we study the interplay of skin effect and localization and demonstrate that the sensitivity of spectrum structures to the change of boundary condition from periodic to open boundary condition (PBC to OBC) can distinguish the skin and localized phases.
+In section V, we give some examples beyond the AA model and Soukoulis-Economou model.
+A summary is given in the final section.